Read more about

 A country, however, is a distinct political entity.
 In most cases, it has clearly defined borders that are either the result of geographic features such as rivers and mountains or cultural boundaries.
 Constitutions and peace treaties formalize the location of these borders.
-According to recent numbers, there are 206 sovereign countries in the world.
+There are 195 countries in the world.

 Is Australia A Continent?